 15. The Sport's Governing Body Formed at a Tournament

 In the late 2000s, Pickleball Canada Organization was officially formed during the Spring Okanagan tournament in British Columbia.
-What started as informal coordination among regional clubs became the national governing body that now oversees 90,000+ members, standardizes rules, and advocates for facilities.
+What started as informal coordination among regional clubs became the national governing body that now oversees more than 93,000 members, standardizes rules, and advocates for facilities.
 Every major sport has an origin story.
 Pickleball's happened at a tournament, not in a boardroom.

 What These Facts Mean for You